nostrdesignguide/nostrdesignguide.github.io/docs/guiding-principles.md

 - Use color to indicate that something has happened
 - Add micro-interactions to make the app feel alive and responsive
 - Occasionally use sound effects to indicate that something has happened.
 Don't over do it - stick to simple sounds and only when appropriate.
 For example, pull to refresh could have a sound effect.
-- Make use of [sekelton loaders](https://blog.prototypr.io/skeleton-loader-an-overview-purpose-usage-and-design-173b5340d0e1) to indicate that something is loading
+- Make use of [skeleton loaders](https://blog.prototypr.io/skeleton-loader-an-overview-purpose-usage-and-design-173b5340d0e1) to indicate that something is loading

 ### Maintain Consistency
-Maintain a uniform design throught your client.
+Maintain a uniform design throughout your client.
 This means that the user should be able to easily recognize the same elements across different views.
 For example, if you use a certain color for buttons, use the same color for buttons across the entire client.
 If you use a certain font for headings, use the same font for headings across the entire client.
 Create components that follow a design system and apply the same hierarchy, spacing, color usage and other design elements across the entire client.

 ### Stick to Known Patterns When Possible